 Registering a death

-A death should normally be registered within five days, for deaths that occured in Halton you must register at Halton Register Office; to make an appointment Tel.
+A death should normally be registered within five days, for deaths that occurred in Halton you must register at Halton Register Office; to make an appointment Tel.
 0151 907 8307.

 After the death has been registered, copy certificates can be ordered online.